-Once there are 5 to 8 or more vendor trade accounts reporting to at least one of the CRAs, then move onto the retail credit tier.
+Get 5 to 8 or more vendor trade accounts reporting to at least one of the CRAs.
+Then you can move onto the retail credit tier.
 These are businesses such as Office Depot and Staples.
 These companies are likelier to have supplies you need.

 Use your SSN and date of birth for identification purposes only and not for guaranteeing the credit.

 Are there 8 to 10 accounts reporting?
 Then move to fleet credit.
 These are service providers such as BP and Conoco.
 Use this credit to buy, fix, and maintain vehicles.
 Use your SSN and date of birth for identification purposes only and not for guaranteeing the credit.

 Have you been responsibly managing the credit you’ve up to this point?
 Then move onto the cash credit tier.
 These are businesses like Visa and MasterCard.
 Use your SSN and date of birth for identification purposes only and not for guaranteeing the credit.

 These are typically MasterCard credit cards.
 If you have more trade accounts reporting, then these are attainable.

 Know what is happening with your credit.
 Make sure it is being reported and take care of any errors as soon as possible.
 Get in the practice of checking credit reports.
 Dig into the specifics, not just the scores.

 Update the relevant information if there are errors or the details is incomplete.

 So, what’s all this monitoring for?
 It’s to dispute any inaccuracies in the records.
 Errors in credit report(s) can be corrected.
 But the CRAs normally want you to dispute in a particular way.